helios-yamet/Fitness-Station/README.md

 __Get Fit with Fitness Station__

-*Here at Fitness station we put the individual needs first, providing first class exercise plans; whether you are starting out or have years of experience we have the plan for you.
+*Here at Fitness station we put the individual needs first, providing first class exercise plans; whether you are starting out or have years of experience we have the product for you.
 In addition you can support us by purchasing our fantastic merchandise, from T-shirts to workout Joggers!*
 #### You can visit us here [here.](https://fitness-station.herokuapp.com/)

 ## Contents